Guided Heart of Morocco Bike and Hike Tour

 Day 1: Marrakesh

-As we arrive in Marrakesh, we’re greeted by a vibrant city full of colors, sounds, and stories.
+Welcome to Marrakesh, a vibrant city full of colors, sounds, and stories.

-After meeting at the airport, we take a group transfer to head to the beautiful Riad & Spa Bahia Salam — the perfect spot to unwind after your journey.
+Our hotel for the day is the beautiful Riad & Spa Bahia Salam — the perfect spot to unwind after your journey.

 After checking in, we take a guided walk through the lively streets of Marrakesh that have been welcoming travelers for well over a thousand years.